 Differentiating EP work assigned to your students

-Assign Specific Sections - Automarked Questions
+Assign Specific Sections: Automarked Questions

-Firstly, teachers are able to assign different sections of a lesson to students rather than the whole lesson at once.
+Teachers are able to assign different sections of a lesson to students rather than the entire lesson at once.
 This is a great way to introduce key concepts to students without diving too deeply into the content.

-Assign Specific Sections - Extended Response Questions & Peer Review
+Assign Specific Sections: Extended Response Questions & Peer Review

 This can be done in the classroom setting and even set as a Peer Review task.
-Once the students have developed a stronger understanding of the content, they will be able to provide much more in depth responses to these long answer questions.
-They will also be able to give each other effective feedback when conducting the Peer Review part of the task.
+Once students have developed a stronger understanding, they will be able to provide much more in-depth responses to these long answer questions.
+For Peer Review, students will be required to give each other effective feedback.

 Assign to Specific Students